bfanger/svelte-preprocess-react/docs/reactify.md

 );
 ```

-React only has props, we we asume that the props starting with "on" followed by a capital letter are event handlers.
+React only has props, we we assume that the props starting with "on" followed by a capital letter are event handlers.